How to Become an Army Doctor in India After 12th

 Step 3: Secure Admission in AFMC Pune

-Aspirants should secure the required cut-off marks in NEET to enrol in AFMC Pune.
-Once qualified, students can pursue an MBBS program to serve as doctors or other medical professionals in the armed forces.
+A final list is then prepared based on NEET scores and scores from ToELR, PAT, and the Interview.
+Selected students can pursue an MBBS program to serve as doctors or other medical professionals in the armed forces.

-AFMC MBBS Eligibility Criteria:
+AFMC MBBS Eligibility Criteria At A Glance:

 Around 150 seats (145 for Indian nationals + 5 for friendly foreign countries) are offered in MBBS.
 115 seats are reserved for male candidates, while 30 are reserved for female candidates.